ocadotechnology/codeforlife-template-backend/docs/frontend/CODING-CONVENTION.md

   component2.jsx
 ```

-However, this splits code co-dependent code across our codebase.
-The new-school approach is to "[feature folders](https://redux.js.org/faq/code-structure)", where co-dependent code is co-located for easier navigability:
+However, this splits co-dependent code across our codebase.
+The new-school approach is "[feature folders](https://redux.js.org/faq/code-structure)", where co-dependent code is co-located for easier navigability:

 ```txt
 /features